 I am an assistant professor at the University of Cambridge.
-I received my PhD from the Universidad Carlos III de Madrid in 2020.
-My fields of research are econometrics, machine learning, and network econometrics.
+My fields of research are econometrics, network econometrics, and machine learning.

-A Pearson Statistic for Conditional Distribution Model Checking (with Miguel A. Delgado)
+Chi-Square Goodness-of-Fit Tests for Conditional Distributions (with Miguel A. Delgado)

 Nonparametric Estimation of Low-Rank Graphons (with László Györfi and Gábor Lugosi)